microsoft/codetour/README.md

 - `Current Commit` - The tour is restricted to the current commit, and therefore, will never get out of sync.
 If the end-user's `HEAD` points at the specified commit, then the tour will enable them to make edits to files as its taken.
 Otherwise, the tour will replay with read-only files.
 - Tags - The tour is restricted to the selected tag, and therefore, will never get out of sync.
 The repo's entire list of tags will be displayed, which allows you to easily select one.

 At any time, you can edit the tour's ref by right-clicking it in the `CodeTour` tree and selecting `Change Git Ref`.
-This let's you "rebase" a tour to a tag/commit as you change/update your code and/or codebase.
+This let's you re-target a tour to a tag/commit as you change/update your code and/or codebase.

 ### Content Steps